Green Game Jam 2021 wants millions of gamers to act for nature

 The 25 participating studios include Ubisoft, Mojang Studios, Niantic, Sony Interactive Entertainment, and UsTwo Games.
 They will collaborate and commit to implementing green activations in games with updates such as new modes, maps, themed events, storylines, and messaging.

-“Our first proper attempt at raising awareness of climate issues and solutions was Alba: a Wildlife Adventure,” said Maria Sayans, CEO at Ustwo, in an email to GamesBeat.
+“Our first proper attempt at raising awareness of climate issues and solutions was Alba: a Wildlife Adventure,” said Maria Sayans, the CEO of Monument Valley maker Ustwo, in an email to GamesBeat.
 “We’ve noticed people really respond to simple messages, like planting trees but have had less success asking people to commit to significant life changes like picking a sustainable energy provider.
 With the Green Game Jam we hope to use that emotional connection a lot of us have with nature to nudge people along on their journey of climate awareness.”

 Guiding the studios is a theme centered around conserving and restoring forests and oceans, and submissions for this year’s Jam include an entry from Bandai Namco.